UkuSoome/ChessMove/README.md

 # ChessMove

-On line 145 of ESP_IDF_LOCATION/components/driver/spi_master.c "#define NO_DEV 5" should be added and "spi_bus_add_device" function should be replaced with the one in the spi_master.c file on this repositry.
+In ESP_IDF_LOCATION/components/driver/spi_master.c file on line 145 "#define NO_DEV 5" should be added and "spi_bus_add_device" function should be replaced with the one in the spi_master.c file on this repositry.

 On the chessMove virtual machine this is already done.